Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/authentication/README.md

 </activity>
 ```

-**Note**: If the OAuth configuration is invalid, the Authenticator will not launch an OAuth browser page and will prompt for for username and password instead.
+**Note**: If the OAuth configuration is invalid, the Authenticator will not launch an OAuth browser page and will prompt for a username and password instead.

 ### Intercepting Challenges